Suggested Reading for Professional Scrum Master™

 |Scrum Theory and Principles||

+Questions in this category test your understanding of Scrum theory, how it is founded on empirical theory, and the principles and values of Scrum.
 Scrum is founded on empirical process theory to deal with the complexity typical to software development.
 All principles and values of Scrum are based on the fundamental view of software development as creative and complex work.

 Scrum Masters know how Scrum implements empiricism in software development.
 They explain how the Scrum principles tie back to the empirical nature of Scrum, and how they are fundamentally different from those of more traditional software development approaches.

 Questions in this category test your knowledge of how Scrum Teams are different from traditional development groups.
 The paradigm and nature of a cross-functional and self-organizing team promotes flexibility, creativity, and productivity.
 They choose how to best do their work and have all competencies needed to accomplish it without depending on others outside of the team.

 Scrum Masters understand the people aspect of Scrum, how to work with people.
 Scrum Masters understand how Scrum Teams are formed.
 Scrum Masters have the tools and ideas to get Scrum teams going, guide them along the way and help them continuously self-develop to become successful through better collaboration.